Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Is it safe to use turmeric kojic soap at the beach?

-Yes.
-Use it morning and evening as usual.
-The soap won't cause problems in summer.
+Yes, use it morning and evening as usual.
+The soap will not cause problems in summer.
+The key is sun protection.

+Apply SPF 50 generously and reapply after swimming.
 Wear a hat and avoid midday sun when possible.
-The soap actually helps remove salt water residue.

 Why do dark spots seem worse in summer?